andrejlevkovitch/KaliLaska/README.md

 # KaliLaska

-Simple 2D Game Engine based on Sdl and OpenGL ES 3
+Simple 2D Game Engine based on SDL2 and OpenGL ES 3 (with blackjack and hookers)

 Use:
-  - Sdl
+  - SDL
   - OpenGL ES 3
   - imgui
   - tinyxml